A Bedtime Routine

 Here are some ways to shake off sleep inertia:

 • Keep a consistent wake-up time—yep, even on days off!
-This regularity supports a smoother energetic transition back into being awake and helps your energy body adjust more easily.
+This regularity supports a smoother energetic transition back to wakefulness and helps your energy body adjust more easily.

 • Get some natural light exposure right away.
 Sunlight is like a wake-up call for your body and energy field.
 Light is pure energy, and it helps activate your system.